gesiscss/face2face/docs/_build/html/_sources/tutorial.rst.txt

 Notebook Tutorials in Git
 --------------------------

-To get an overview of the functions that are included in this library you can work through the following tutorials to get an idea how to use these functions.
+To get an overview of the functions that are included in this toolbox you can work through the following tutorials to get an idea how to use these functions.

 If you are already experienced in using python and especially librarys like pandas, numpy and networkX you can skip the beginner tutorials "01_tutorial_exploring_the_data" and "02_tutorial_first_functions".